abrahamrateb/XeroTechAssessment/README.md

 # Running Tests on Azure DevOps Pipeline
 - You can also run tests directly from the pipeline.
 For this you navigate to (https://dev.azure.com/abrahamrateb/XeroTestAssessment/_build), login using your Azure DevOps credentials, then you can investigate the pipeline and trigger a run. **YOU CAN ALSO REVIEW THE COMMIT AND PIPELINE HISTORY**.
-- If running from the pipeline, please ensure to CLEAN UP by deleting the Abraham Test account AFTER the first test is run and BEFORE the second test is run in the pipeline.
 - In Production we would implement a clean up script to delete the Abraham Test Account or a snapshot to return the portal to it's state prior to the test.

 # Cross Browser Testing on the Pipeline